AdamMadrzejewski/Journey-Front-end-guideline/README.md

 Refactoring makes part of Journey's way of being, doing it every day and task by task.

-Once the current code is tested and can be refactored.
-We must make sure that the new changes will not break the current functionalities.
+Once the current code is tested and refactored we must make sure that the new changes will not break the current functionalities.

 ## 2. Architecture